It is called a watch because of the experience.

 The word watch is a noun and a verb.
-Today, it is most frequently considered to be the noun.
+Today, it is most frequently considered to be a noun.

 A watch is a small timepiece that is typically worn on the wrist.
-The origins of the word “watch” can be traced back to the Middle Ages, when the word “watch” referred to a person who was assigned to keep watch during the night.
+The origins of the word watch can be traced back to the Middle Ages, when the word watch referred to a time when a watchman was assigned to keep watch during the night – a kind of meditation.
 This person was responsible for keeping an eye out for any potential dangers, such as fires or intruders, and for waking others in the event of an emergency.

 As technology advanced, watches became smaller and more portable.
 In the late 19th century, the first wristwatches were introduced.
 These watches were designed to be worn on the wrist and were often used by soldiers during World War I. The wristwatch quickly became popular among the general population and by the early 20th century, it had replaced the pocket watch as the most common type of watch.

 The name watch stuck and it has been used to refer to wristwatches ever since.
 Today, watches come in a wide variety of styles and designs, from simple timepieces that display the time, to more complex watches that include features such as chronographs, alarms, and GPS.